nunofachada/perfandpubtools/README.md

 #### 4.2.11\.
 Performance of OD strategy for different values of _b_

-In yet another possible use of the [perfstats] function, in this example we use the `csize` field to specify the value of the _b_ parameter of the [PPHPC] model Java OD variant.
+For this example, in yet another possible use of the [perfstats] function,  we use the `csize` field to specify the value of the _b_ parameter of the [PPHPC] model Java OD variant.
 This allows us to analyze the performance of the OD parallelization strategy for different values of _b_.
 The plot created by the following commands is equivalent to figure 7b of reference [\[1\]](#ref1):